1.19 Contrasts

 Fig. 1.21.
 Results for subtidal epibiota, including specified contrasts.

 A special situation where contrasts might be useful is in the comparison of, say, an impact location versus several control locations in an environmental impact study design ( Underwood (1992) ).
 If there is no replication of the impact state, but there are several control locations, then this actually generates what is known as an asymmetrical design.
-For such designs, the correct SS can be obtained using contrasts, however, it is necessary to treat the model explicitly as an asymmetrical design in order to get correct pseudo-F ratios and P-values for all of the tests (see the specific section on Asymmetrical designs below).
+For such designs, the correct SS can be obtained using contrasts, however, it is necessary to treat the model explicitly as an asymmetrical design in order to get correct pseudo-F ratios and P-values for all of the tests (see the specific section on Asymmetrical designs).